schriftgestalt/glyphs-packages/README.md

 - **maxGlyphsVersion:** maximum Glyphs version, use dumb quotes for the value, e.g. `"2.6.1"`.
 - **minSystemVersion:** minimum macOS version, use dumb quotes for the value, e.g. `"10.11"`.
 Useful if you use a (Py)ObjC method that has been introduced or deprecated in a certain macOS version.
 - **maxSystemVersion:** maximum macOS version, use dumb quotes for the value, e.g. `"10.12"`.
 Useful if you use a (Py)ObjC method that has been introduced or deprecated in a certain macOS version.
+- **branch:** name of the branch in which Plugin Manager is supposed to look for the plug-in file.
+Default is `master`.

 #### Conventions